lelepado01/FoundationModel4ClimateNotes/src/closed-form_continuous-time_neural_networks.md

 We also replace A with another neural network instance, h(. ) to enhance the flexibility of the model.

-Instead of learning all three neural network instances f, g and h sepa- rately, we have them share the first few layers in the form of a backbone that branches out into these three functions.
+Instead of learning all three neural network instances f, g and h separately, we have them share the first few layers in the form of a backbone that branches out into these three functions.
 As a result, the backbone allows our model to learn shared representations.

-The time complexity of the algorithm is equivalent to that of discretized recurrent networks, being at least one order of magnitude faster than ODE-based networks.
+The time complexity of the algorithm is equivalent to that of *discretized recurrent networks*, being at least one order of magnitude faster than *ODE-based networks*.

 ## Problems